 Designed by Professor Eric T. Huddleston, the Elizabeth DeMeritt House was constructed in 1930 on the corner of Ballard and Garrison Streets.
 Formerly known as the Practice House, it was named for Elizabeth Pickering DeMeritt (1864-1932), a matron of Ballard Hall and the Dean of Women from 1919-1931.
 For her service to the University, DeMeritt was awarded an honorary Master of Arts degree by the Board of Trustees in 1924.
 The building was home to the Department of Home Economics and would host students as residents for seven weeks as part of a departmental course in home management.
-In October 1950, the building was moved to its current location on Garrison Avenue.
+In October 1950, the building was moved to Garrison Avenue.
+It was demolished ca. 2019.

 Elliott Alumni Center